Portfolio-Allan-Rolle/100AngularChallenges/README.md

 85. Build a pipe that converts a file size in bytes to a more human-readable format, such as KB, MB, or GB.
 86. Build a pipe that displays a human-friendly representation of a timestamp.
 87. Build a pipe that calculates the percentage change between two values and formats it with a plus or minus sign.
+89. Build a pipe that extracts and displays the initials from a full name, useful for user profile displays.